Plastic Injection Mold Making

 Electrical Discharge Machining

-The plastic injection mold consists of two primary components, the injection mold (A plate) and the ejector mold (B plate).
-These plates are designed to work in conjunction as follows:
+The plastic injection mold consists of two primary components, the cavity half of the mold (A half) and the ejector half of the mold (B half).
+These mold halves are designed to work in conjunction as follows:

-- Plastic resin from the molding machine enters through a “sprue” or “gate” on the A plate.
+- Plastic resin from the molding machine enters through a “sprue” or “gate” on the A half.

 - A sprue bushing seals tightly against the nozzle of the injection barrel of the molding machine.
 This allows the molten plastic to flow from the barrel into the mold (or “cavity”).

-- The sprue bushing directs the molten plastic through channels (called “runners”) that are machined into the faces of the A and B plates.
+- The sprue bushing directs the molten plastic through channels (called “runners”) that are machined into the faces of the A and B halves of the mold.

 - The molten plastic flows through the runner and enters one or more specialized gates and into the cavity to form the desired part.

-A mold is usually designed so that the molded part reliably remains on the B plate of the mold when it opens.
-The runner and the sprue are drawn out of the A side.
-The molded part then falls freely when ejected from the B plate.
+A mold is usually designed so that the molded part reliably remains on the B half of the mold when it opens.
+The runner and the sprue are drawn out of the A half.
+The molded part then falls freely when ejected from the B half.

-A single plastic injection mold can have multiple cavities.
-In fact, some extremely high-production molds (like those for bottle caps) often have about 130 cavities.
+A single plastic injection mold can have one cavity, producing one part at a time, to multiple cavities for extremely high-production molds (like those for bottle caps) that can have 100 plus cavities.